smikhalevski/doubter/README.md

 sum(2, '3');
 // ❌ ValidationError: type at /arguments/1: Must be a number

-sum(3.14, 2);
+sum(NaN, 2);
-// ❌ ValidationError: number_integer at /arguments/0: Must be an integer
+// ❌ ValidationError: type at /arguments/0: Must be an number

 sum(1, 2, 3);
 // ❌ ValidationError: array_max at /arguments: Must have the maximum length of 2